-Often, the problem lies in the structural silicone or gasket that was used to bond the panes and inter-layer.
-If it is not compatible with the inter-layer of the laminated glass, de-lamination could occur more rapidly.
+Often, the problem lies in the structural silicone or gasket that was use to bond the panes and inter-layer.
+If it is not compatible with the interlayer of the laminated glass, de-lamination could occur more rapidly.

-If you’re in the market looking for laminated glass, consider manufacturers who offer information pertaining product compatibility to ensure that the inter-layer and the gaskets used in the glass are compatible.
+If you’re in the market looking for laminated glass, consider manufacturers who offer information pertaining to product compatibility to ensure that the interlayer and the gaskets used in the glass are compatible.

 3. Mismatched Glass Plies

-Like toughened glass, heat strengthened laminated glass usually exhibits barely visible distortions or waves, which are caused by the rollers during manufacturing.
-When the glass plies do not have a matching distortion, trough to trough and peak to peak, it places stresses on the inter-layer of the laminated glass, which could lead to de-lamination.
+Like toughened glass, heat-strengthened laminated glass usually exhibits barely visible distortions or waves, which caused by the rollers during manufacturing.
+When the glass plies do not have a matching distortion, trough to trough and peak to peak.
+It places stress on the interlayer of the laminated glass, which could lead to de-lamination.

 In this light, manufacturers must have a stricter quality control procedure to prevent mismatched plies.

 As mentioned, the installation plays a critical role in moisture build-up between the panes.
 Without ventilation during the installation process, moisture could accumulate and cause the laminated glass to de-laminate.

 Apart from that, the residue from the primers and cleaners that we use to prepare the glass prior to bonding with its structural silicone could deteriorate the adhesives, thereby contributing to de-lamination.